BallMJ92/Listify/README.md

 # Listify

-A Python module containing functions for generating a variety of numerical lists.
+A Python module containing functions for generating a variety of predefined or semi-random numerical data sets.

-**Files**

-nlist - Contains functions for generating a variety of numerical lists
+**nlist** - *Contains functions for generating a variety of numerical lists*